renovatebot/renovate/lib/modules/manager/mise/readme.md

 ### Plugin/Tool support

-Renovate leverages:
+Renovate uses:

 - [mise's plugins](https://github.com/jdx/mise/tree/main/src/plugins/core)
 - [asdf's plugins](https://mise.jdx.dev/registry.html)

-for understanding and managing tool versioning.
+to understand and manage tool versioning.

 Support for new tools/plugins needs to be _manually_ added to Renovate's logic.

 #### Adding new tool support

-Adding support for a new tool involves either contributing to Mise Plugins or extending Renovate's asdf manager, which indirectly benefits mise management.

-To integrate versioning for a new tool:
+There are 2 ways to integrate versioning for a new tool:

-- Mise Native Support: Add the tool directly to Mise Plugins.
+- Renovate's `mise` manager: ensure upstream `mise` supports the tool, then add support to the `mise` manager in Renovate
-- Via Renovate's `asdf` Manager: Enhance the asdf manager in Renovate, which automatically extends support to mise.
+- Renovate's `asdf` manager: improve the `asdf` manager in Renovate, which automatically extends support to `mise`

+If `mise` adds support for more tools via it's own [core plugins](https://mise.jdx.dev/plugins.html#core-plugins), you can create a PR to extend Renovate's `mise` manager to add support for the new tooling.

+If you are wanting to add support for an existing `asdf-x` plugin to `mise`, you can create a PR to extend Renovate's `asdf` manager, which indirectly helps Renovate's `mise` manager as well.